thentenaar/rack-config-flexible/README.md

 Where each directory under _settings_ is an _environment_, containg a separate yaml file for each _section_.
-The YAML file itself will only hold key-value pairs for that particular _section_.
+The yaml file itself will only hold key-value pairs for that particular _section_.

 See the inline documentation for more details.